⚡ The TL;DR Verdict

 Is Milos too quiet for a lively vacation?

 Milos is definitely quieter than Santorini, especially in terms of nightlife.
 It offers a relaxed atmosphere focused on dining, charming beach bars, and enjoying nature.
-If you're looking for bustling clubs and late-night parties, Milos might feel too quiet, but it's perfect for a tranquil and authentic getaway.
+If you're looking for fast-moving clubs and late-night parties, Milos might feel too quiet, but it's perfect for a tranquil and authentic getaway.

 Ready to plan your Greek Islands trip?